Stats derived from ESPNcricinfo statsguru.

 Another notable milestone was Gaby Lewis’ 61 in defeat vs New Zealand in June of this year, which was Ireland’s 2nd highest T20I score, and their highest vs a full member.
 Lewis has the most women’s T20I runs (366) by a player before their 18th birthday, and is the youngest player to have made two women’s T20I half-centuries.
 In their loss to Bangladesh in the World T20 Qualifier final, Lucy O’Reilly became just the second Irish woman to take a T20I 4-fer.

 All women’s sport still involves an element of activism, and that’s particularly true of largely amateur teams such as Ireland.
 With the whole tournament being televised for the first time, Ireland have a chance for unprecedented worldwide exposure.
-A win or even a hard fought loss on such a stage could do wonders for Ireland women in a similar manner to Ireland men’s win vs Pakistan at the 2007 World Cup.
+A win or even a hard fought loss on such a stage could do wonders for Ireland women, in a similar manner to Ireland men’s win vs Pakistan at the 2007 World Cup, and their famous victory vs England in 2011.

 Now that the ICC have confirmed both Ireland and Bangladesh will be a part of the ICC Women’s Championship following the 2021 World Cup, youngsters like Lewis can look forward to regular fixtures against the world’s best, which will be crucial in improving Ireland’s competitiveness.
 That’s still three years away though, so Ireland’s performance at this tournament could still be key to forcing positive change in the interim.